mbronstein1/fetch-frontend-assessment/README.md

 ## Usage

+> Warning: If using Safari as your browser (mobile or desktop), be sure to adjust your privacy settings to allow cookies and cross-site trafficking.
+The backend sends an HTTPOnly cookie w/ a JSON web token and Safari's default setting is to prevent cross-site trafficking.
+Be sure to:
+>
+> - Go to settings
+> - Go Privacy tab (Security and Privacy on iPhones and iPads)
+> - Disable both "Block All Cookies" and "Prevent Cross-Site Tracking"

 After running the application, you will be presented with a login page.
 Feel free to input any name and email address you like, as long as they are formatted correctly.

 ![Login page](./src/assets/login-screenshot.png)